Bryan Alvarez

-Bryan Alvarez (born June 12, 1975) is an American professional wrestler, martial artist, satellite radio host, podcaster, and journalist.
-Alvarez is the editor and publisher of Figure Four Weekly, a newsletter that has covered professional wrestling since 1995.
+Bryan Alvarez (born June 12, 1975) is an American independent professional wrestler, martial artist, satellite radio host, podcaster, and journalist.
+Alvarez is the editor and publisher of Figure Four Weekly, a fan run, online newsletter that has covered professional wrestling since 1995.

 A Bothell, Washington native, Alvarez was trained by Buddy Wayne and later became a trainer himself, training former All Elite Wrestling star Jack Evans.
-In wrestling, Alvarez is a one-time ICW-ICWA Texarkana Television Champion.

 Martial arts involvement

-Alvarez is a first-degree black belt in Gracie Jiu-Jitsu under Pedro Sauer and Pedro Sauer black belt Justin Angelos.
+Alvarez is a third-degree black belt in Gracie Jiu-Jitsu under Pedro Sauer and Pedro Sauer black belt Justin Angelos.
 He is currently the head instructor of the adult Gracie Jiu-Jitsu program at Evergreen Karate and Jiu-Jitsu in Bothell, Washington.
 He also holds a green belt in Shudokan Karate.

 Professional wrestling career

 Early career

-Alvarez and his friends formed a backyard wrestling promotion called Youth Wrestling Foundation, which aired on Seattle's Public Access Channel from 1993 to 1995.
+Alvarez and his friends formed a backyard wrestling promotion called Youth Wrestling Federation, which aired on Seattle's Public Access Channel from 1993 to 1995.
 Years later, Alvarez began working as a referee for local independent shows, which eventually led to him returning to wrestling, when he replaced another wrestler who did not show up for an event.
 Afterward, Alvarez began wrestling more regularly, at first for free.
 Alvarez's career has mostly been spent wrestling for various independent promotions in the Pacific Northwest.
 He appeared in the first match of the short-lived Portland Wrestling television revival in 2003, losing to The Grappler.
 He was accompanied by a blonde valet, Miss Rent-to-Own (Auto), who was named after one of the TV show's sponsors.